isontheline/pro.webssh.net/documentation/src/docs/documentation/help/networking/dynamic-port-forwarding.md

 2. Fill all required fields in order to establish the SSH connection
 3. Finally put the magical word inside the port fowarding field : a simple wildcard character <code>*</code>
 4. Save the tunnel and launch it by tapping on it
-5. You are now able to launch any SSH, SFTP or even TUNNEL connection inside WebSSH through your bastion
+5. You are now able to launch any SSH, SFTP, TUNNEL and even [WEB](/documentation/web-browser/) connection inside WebSSH through your bastion

 ## And what about SOCKS Proxy Server?
 Aka -D
 * You can use the Dynamic Port Forwarding feature to create a SOCKS Proxy Server.